sciurus/gente/README.markdown

   * cafile: the certificate used to validate your LDAP server during TLS negotiation
   * title: the name of your gente installation as seen by your users

 Gente is written in Perl using the excellent mojolicious framework.
 Mojolicious supports running as a CGI script or through hypnotoad, its built-in web server.
-Mojolicious also supports PSGI, which lets you run gente via mod_perl, FastCGI, SCGI, or any PSGI application server.
+Mojolicious also supports PSGI, which lets you run gente via modperl, FastCGI, SCGI, or any PSGI application server.
 See the [mojolicious documentation](http://mojolicio.us/perldoc) for more information.
+There is an example configuration for running Gente via CGI in gente-apache2.markdown

 ## Requirements
   * Mojolicious